 Collation refers to a set of rules that determine how data is sorted and compared.
-Character data is sorted using rules that define the correct character sequence, with options for specifying case sensitivity, accent marks, kana character types and character width.
+Character data is sorted using rules that define the correct character sequence, with options for specifying case sensitivity, accent marks, kana character types, and character width.
 (Read More Here)

 UDF can be used in the SQL statements anywhere in the WHERE/HAVING/SELECT section where as Stored procedures cannot be.
 UDFs that return tables can be treated as another rowset.
 This can be used in JOINs with other tables.
 Inline UDF’s can be thought of as views that take parameters and can be used in JOINs and other Rowset operations.

 What is sub-query?
-Explain properties of sub-query?
+Explain the properties of sub-query?

 Sub-queries are often referred to as sub-selects, as they allow a SELECT statement to be executed arbitrarily within the body of another SQL statement.
 A sub-query is executed by enclosing it in a set of parentheses.
 Sub-queries are generally used to return a single row as an atomic value, though they may be used to compare values against multiple rows with the IN keyword.

 A subquery is a SELECT statement that is nested within another T-SQL statement.
 A subquery SELECT statement if executed independently of the T-SQL statement, in which it is nested, will return a resultset.
-Meaning a subquery SELECT statement can standalone and is not depended on the statement in which it is nested.
-A subquery SELECT statement can return any number of values, and can be found in, the column list of a SELECT statement, a FROM, GROUP BY, HAVING, and/or ORDER BY clauses of a T-SQL statement.
+Meaning a subquery SELECT statement can stand alone and is not depended on the statement in which it is nested.
+A subquery SELECT statement can return any number of values and can be found in, the column list of a SELECT statement, a FROM, GROUP BY, HAVING, and/or ORDER BY clauses of a T-SQL statement.
 A Subquery can also be used as a parameter to a function call.
-Basically a subquery can be used anywhere an expression can be used.
+Basically, a subquery can be used anywhere an expression can be used.
 (Read More Here)

-What are different Types of Join?
+What are the different Types of Join?

-A cross join that does not have a WHERE clause produces the Cartesian product of the tables involved in the join.
+A cross joins that does not have a WHERE clause produces the Cartesian product of the tables involved in the join.
 The size of a Cartesian product result set is the number of rows in the first table multiplied by the number of rows in the second table.
-The common example is when company wants to combine each product with a pricing table to analyze each product at each price.
+The common example is when a company wants to combine each product with a pricing table to analyze each product at each price.

 A join that displays only the rows that have a match in both joined tables is known as inner Join.
 This is the default type of join in the Query and View Designer.

 A join that includes rows even if they do not have related rows in the joined table is an Outer Join.
-You can create three different outer join to specify the unmatched rows to be included:
+You can create three different outer joins to specify the unmatched rows to be included: